Skip to main content

 • Liquidity bars

-Advanced mode adds more order flow context on top of the standard order book.
-In addition to the ladder and liquidity bars, it can display:
+Flow mode adds real-time trade execution data on top of the order book.
+In addition to standard depth, it displays:

 • Aggregated trade prints